s-lasch/hvac-website/exampleSite/content/appliances/ductless.md

 These brands specialize in ductless mini-split systems, which offer efficient heating and cooling solutions without the need for traditional ductwork.

 Ductless systems are known for their flexibility, energy efficiency, and individual room temperature control.
 These brands likely focus on providing various options within the ductless HVAC technology sector.
-We offer [Daikin](https://daikincomfort.com/products/heating-cooling/single-zone) [Airtemp]() and [Fujitsu](https://www.fujitsugeneral.com/us/residential/index.html) mini-split ductless systems.
+We offer [Daikin](https://daikincomfort.com/products/heating-cooling/single-zone), [Airtemp](), and [Fujitsu](https://www.fujitsugeneral.com/us/residential/index.html) mini-split ductless systems.

 <h4 style="color:rgb(28,62,211)">Installation and Design</h4>